Blog and newsNews

 What are the real consequences of wealth tax?

 We are proud to say that the best thing we have achieved as a publication is our network of experts.
-Thanks to them we can offer comprehensive financial solutions to businesspeople and investors from all over the world.
+Thanks to them we can offer comprehensive financial solutions to business people and investors from all over the world.
 Luckily, every time I write an article, I get to learn from our experts´ long experience and accurate knowledge.

 Today, I have decided to paraphrase an article from Larry who is one of our experts and offers high-security vaults in the Panama Pacifico zone in Panama City.
-This facility presents a very safe storage for your precious metals with level UL2 and UL3 and 24/7 monitoring from inside and outside the facilities.
+This facility presents very safe storage for your precious metals with levels UL2 and UL3 and 24/7 monitoring from inside and outside the facilities.

 But what I liked the most about this offering is that it is located in the Panama Pacifico free zone, which brings important confidentiality advantages.
 If you want to read more about the security of these vaults, please click here.

 Here you can find a piece mostly based on our partner´s article and with a personal touch from the editor.

 The real consequences of wealth tax

 One of the topics that are frequently discussed on the media is the Covid-19 pandemic huge economic crisis and how the governments are desperately trying to solve their financial emergencies by increasing tax on the wealthy.
 Sadly, the persecution by governments of the richest people is supported by public opinion.
 People usually think that the money of the wealthy has been ill-gotten, or that they are guilty just for being rich.
 Somehow, society believes that the wealthy are guilty of the increasing poverty and for growth of the extreme income inequality.